clberube/kde_to_geotiff/README.md

 - Reads any shapefile with point, line, or polygon geometries
 - Automatically projects geographic data to an appropriate UTM CRS
-- Supports multiple kernel functions (Gaussian, Epanechnikov, tophat, etc.)
+- Uses a Gaussian kernel
 - Exports a GeoTIFF with nodata transparency (no `.msk` sidecar files)
 - User-defined bandwidth (`--kernel-size`) and grid resolution (`--pixel-size`)
 - Optional convex-hull clipping to limit density to the study area